 Whilst the ‘lite’ hill challenges has seen John Robson the first to complete it and setting the best 2 times.
-Sam Jackson and Nigel Fuller the other runners to do it so far, but can anyone beat John?
+Sam Jackson and Nigel Fuller the only other runners to do it.

 The STAC Temple Newsam Hills have been logged as STRAVA segments.

 The aim is for you to complete all 15, in any order, in the quickest time possible (or 5 for the ‘lite’ option).
 Depending on the route, the distance will be between 10-12 miles (3-3.5 miles for ‘lite’).

 All segments start with the letters ‘SH’ and have a definite start and end point (see guides in the downloads section below for details) and using these should mean that your segments are logged.

 For those who took part in 2017, there are 3 new hills for this year, and 3 we are no longer doing (indeed one of them is not there anymore).
 Details of all hills, including the removed ones, in the downloads section below.

 If you are in the St. Theresa’s Strava group, your run will be picked up and included when we update the leader-board periodically throughout the year.
 If not then please message me when you’ve taken part.